How to Pay Off Medical Bills

 What is the minimum monthly payment on medical bills?

-No legal minimum monthly payment exists for medical bills.
-This amount depends on the agreement you work out with your health care provider.
+There is no legal minimum monthly payment for medical bills.
+The amount depends entirely on the agreement you reach with your health care provider's billing department.

 Can you go to jail for not paying medical bills?

-You won’t go to jail for having medical debt.
-However, it’s possible to face legal consequences if a debt collector files a lawsuit against you for unpaid debt, so do not ignore court orders.
+No, you cannot go to jail for having medical debt.
+But it’s possible to face legal consequences if a debt collector files a lawsuit against you for unpaid debt, so you should never ignore a court order.

 What is hospital bill forgiveness?